Analytical chemists work within many sectors ranging from agrochemical and environmental to pharmaceuticals and public health

 As your career progresses, you will develop your technical expertise and will take the lead on the development, optimisation and validation of analytical methods.
 Increased responsibility will usually include the training and supervision of other analytical staff.

-With the right combination of skills, experience and qualifications, there are opportunities to progress into senior analytical chemist positions and then on to a lab management role.
+With the right combination of skills, experience and qualifications, there are opportunities to progress into senior analytical chemist positions and then on to a laboratory management role.
 There are also opportunities to move into project management, managing all aspects of a project from start to finish.

 Getting a higher qualification, such as a PhD, is a common route into a career in research and can be useful for specialist and senior roles.